jurruh/blog/blog/2021-02-23-restart-docker-container-on-image-change.md

 tags: [docker, docker-compose, watchtower]
 ---

-This blog consists of a static website served by a Docker container.
+This blog is a static website served from Docker container.
 The content is written in markdown and pushed to a Git repository hosted on [GitHub](https://github.com/jurruh/blog).
 Every time I push to that repository a Docker image containing the new version is build on [DockerHub](https://hub.docker.com/repository/docker/jurruh/blog/builds).

 However, even if the new image is available on DockerHub there is still a container running containing the old version.
 Normally I would go to the platform where the container is running and perform a manual `docker pull` command and spin up the new container.
 I hated doing this manual step and automated it: